The Mall at 163rd Street: History

 Pantry Pride closed in 1984, and Service Merchandise opened as its replacement, creating a mall entrance that Pantry Pride didn't possess.
 The third and most significant change involved the food court's closure due to a lack of significant foot traffic.

 However, it was gradually relocated downstairs to the second floor of the atrium, while the third floor converted to a Marshalls.
 An extra-long escalator was installed to shuttle shoppers directly up to the third floor Marshalls.

 The decline of the mall began in 1991 when Jordan Marsh closed.
-Although a Mervyns department store took over the lower two floors of the three story structure, it closed in 1995.
+Although a Mervyn's department store took over the lower two floors of the three-story structure, it closed in 1995.

 The biggest hit however took place in 1999, when Burdines closed and relocated to Aventura Mall.
 Vacancies increased throughout the late 1990s, leaving only Marshalls and a few smaller inline stores.

 The conversion of the mall into a power center began in 1996, when the movie theater outparcel was demolished to make way for The Home Depot.

 A major change to the enclosed mall itself occurred in October 2003, when the Jordan Marsh building, its adjoining parking structure, and about ⅓ of the mall was demolished and replaced with a Wal-Mart Supercenter that opened in September, 2005.

 The remaining mall was reworked to include big-box stores, including Office Depot and Ross.
 Steve & Barry's opened on the upper level of the former Burdines in 2007, but closed in 2009 after a nationwide liquidation.
 In 2015, the anchor store, office depot store closed, temporarily replaced by a Halloween City store in 2017.

 In 2019, the latest store to the mall was opened, Closeouts World, a deep discount retailer selling department store apparel, shoes and more.